KeaneLiyayi/KeaneLiyayi/README.md

 🎓 I am a learner of the **ALX [Software Engineering]** program, driven by a passion for building impactful digital solutions that scale.

 💬 I started with software engineering because:
-👉 *[Insert a short 1–2 sentence reason why you started: e.g., "I wanted to understand how the tools we use daily are built, and I’ve always been fascinated by problem-solving through technology."]*
+👉 I wanted to understand how the tools we use daily are built, and I’ve always been fascinated by problem-solving through technology.

 🚀 I’m inspired by:
-➡️ *[Insert what inspires you: open-source, community collaboration, automation, innovation, etc.]*
+➡️ Building apps that scale

 💡 I am passionate about:
 - Backend development